smsali97/smsali97.github.io/_posts/2020-07-18-timezones.md

 ## Tip #3: For standardized formatting stick to the ISO 8601.

 They are around hundreds of formats listed on Wikipedia.
-But by far the most popular is the ISO 8601
+But by far the most popular is the ISO 8601.

-Namely:

 That's it.
 For its merits, it follows a logical progression from higher granularity to lower *(Year → Month → Day → Hour → Minute → Second → Zone)* and it makes sorting much easier.

 {% highlight javascript %}
 const completeTimeStamp = currentTime.toISOString()